Residential Status under Income-tax Act and its Effect on Tax Incidence

 • Resident in India and abroad – It is not necessary that a person who is “resident” in India, cannot become “resident” in any other country for the same assessment year.
 A person may be resident in two (or more) countries at the same time.
 It is, therefore, not necessary that a person who is resident in India will be non-resident in all other countries for the same assessment year.

-3. How to determine the residential status of an individual?
-[Sec.
+3. Residential status of an individual [Sec.
 6]

 3.1 Resident and ordinarily resident [Sec.
 6(1), 6(6)(a)]